Exploring the Carribean’s “Nature Island”

 The Nature island earns its moniker with lush foliage and beautiful tropical flowers

-There are several things that exemplify Dominica from the neighboring islands.
+Several things exemplify Dominica from the neighboring islands.
 For one the island has some of the few remaining Caribe Natives.
 Most of them died off after the Spanish arrived.
 There are some settlements where the people still live as closely to the way they lived at the time of the discovery as they reasonably can.

 The second thing about Dominica that makes it unique is the indigenous parrots.
 Dominica has two endemic species of parrot.
 The Sisserou who is easily spotted with a purple body and green wings.
 This is the parrot that appears on Dominica’s national flag.
 The second is the Jaco which is smaller and has a mostly green body with a red crest and a purple face.
 Both species are protected on the island due to frequent smuggling.